 Le Puy en Velay itself is a lovely town to explore in the heart of the Auvergne region.
 Established since medieval times as an important pilgrim route, Le Puy has a very impressive selection of interesting historical monuments and is the most visited town in the Auvergne.

 While at Le-Puy-en-Velay take the time to explore with side trips to Polignac and the Cascade de la Beaume, a picturesque small waterfall near Solignac.

 The Allier river crosses the Haute-Loire department, and you can follow the Allier gorges as the river passes through some magnificent scenery.

 There are several villages classified among the 'most beautiful villages in France' in Haute-Loire including Lavaudieu, Blesle, Arlempdes and Pradelles, each of them very worth visiting.
 You will also discover many other small villages as you explore the region.

 See Haute-Loire travel guide for more information and highlights

 Allier (north Auvergne)

-Cuisine in the Auvergne is rich and flavoursome and based on local ingredients.
-Lots of game from the hills and forests; lots of products based on the abundant chestnut trees.
-Beef and milk from the beautiful Salers cattle which are deep red in colour with long horns.
+The local cuisine of the Auvergne region is rich and flavoursome and based on local ingredients such as game from the hills and forests, various products based on the abundant chestnut trees, and beef and milk from the beautiful Salers cattle which are deep red in colour with long horns.

-Map of Auvergne
+Map of Auvergne and places nearby

 French version: Auvergne (Francais)